Edge-Mafia/SpendWise/README.md

 Welcome to SpendWise
 ====================

-A single platform for tracking your expenses accurately without the need for manual entry, helping you understand your finances better
+SpendWise is your ultimate companion for managing daily expenses effortlessly.
+With its intuitive interface and powerful features, SpendWise simplifies the process of tracking your spending habits.
+Whether it's groceries, bills, or leisure activities, this software allows you to categorize expenses in real-time, providing insightful reports and analysis to help you make informed financial decisions.
+Stay on top of your budget and take control of your finances with SpendWise.

-# Our USPs:
+# Our features

 **Smart Budgeting**